kgrid-objects/fda-label-collection/README.md

 }
 ```

-> We have also provided an optional file called `Optional - Deploy the Remdesivir Label API on your own server` which is revelant to the section below.
+> We have also provided an optional incomplete request called `Optional - Deploy the Remdesivir Label API on your own server` which is revelant to the section below.
+This optional API request is intended for folks who have implemented the Knowledge Grid Activator API Gateway Tool already.

 #### DEPLOY THE REMDESIVIR LABEL API ON YOUR OWN SERVER